 - (C) Aspect Ratio: A two-digit number that indicates the tire height-to-width measurements.
 For example, if the tire size aspect ratio is 70, as shown in item C of the illustration, it would mean that the tire's sidewall is 70 percent as high as it is wide. - (D) Construction Code: A letter code is used to indicate the type of ply construction in the tire.
-The letter R means radial ply construction; the letter D means diagonal or bias ply construction; and the letter B means belted-bias ply construction. - (E) Rim Diameter: Diameter of the wheel in inches. - (F) Service Description: These characters represent the load range and speed rating of the tire.
+The letter R means radial ply construction; the letter D means diagonal or bias ply construction; and the letter B means belted-bias ply construction. - (E) Rim Diameter: Diameter of the wheel in inches. - (F) Service Description: These characters represent the load index and speed rating of the tire.
 The load index represents the load carry capacity a tire is certified to carry.
-The load index can range from 1 to 279.
 The speed rating is the maximum speed a tire is certified to carry a load.
-Speed ratings range from A to Z.